A Name Written in Cedar and Sky

 The register on the morning of 27 May 1786 recorded two women with kijik-root names on the same page and did not remark on it.
 It was not remarkable.
 It was simply the community, naming its children in the way that communities do — carrying forward what matters, giving it to the next generation, trusting that the root will hold.

 Cedar and sky.
 Day and medicine.
 The time the sun is above the horizon.
-A hundred years of names, written down in French orthography by priests who could not always spell what they heard, preserved in registers that survived fires and floods and the slow erosion of colonial archives, carried now into this account.
+More than a century of names, written down in French orthography by priests who could not always spell what they heard, preserved in registers that survived fires and floods and the slow erosion of colonial archives, carried now into this account.

 The names held.